 COMING SOON This 70,000-square-foot indoor park will include multiple trampolines, along with a ropes course, climbing wall, laser tag, and a three-level playground.

 Open jump space, airborne dodgeball, slam-dunk basketball, and bouncing laser tag are some of the attractions at this indoor trampoline spot that's ideal for school-age kids.
 An arcade and indoor playground provide post-jump entertainment and cool-down, and a cafe serves basic fare.
 Summer camp sessions will be announced soon.

 Bouncing dodgeball is part of the fun at Rockin' Jump.

 Rockin' Jump – Wayne

-Ninja obstacles, a vertical wall with multiple climbing lanes, a foam cube pit and free jump zone will keep kids busy at this new spot near Willowbrook Mall.
+Ninja obstacles, a vertical wall with multiple climbing lanes, a foam cube pit, and free jump zone will keep kids busy at this spot near Willowbrook Mall.
 Bouncing dodgeball and slam-dunk hoops add to the fun.
 Birthday parties, free wi-fi and a cafe are also available.